TapwaveZodiac/novelaiUKB/docs/Glossary.md

 ATTG stands for the `[ Author: …; Title: …; Tags: …; Genre: … ]`
 metadata, which is present in the dataset.
 This row can be inserted at the top of the Context to heavily influence the AI output.
-The first two categories are usually omitted as they\'re less useful than Tags and Genre.
+Some categories can be omitted as the author sees fit.

 ## Attributes

 *Technique*

-Attributes is a technique where various data --- such as characters or locations --- is formatted similarly to database entries or wiki-style data blocks.
-Due to these being common in both the Base and the Dataset, the Attributes can be as efficient as prose --- and often easier to write.
+Attributes is a technique where various elements, such as characters or locations, are formatted similarly to database entries with simple blocks of information.
+Due to these being common in both the Base and the Dataset, the Attributes can be as efficient as prose, and often easier to write.

 ## Author's Notes (A/N)